carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > {: .solution}
 {: .callout}

-And we can also save our DataArray that we created with `rioxarray` to a file.s
+And we can also save our DataArray that we created with `rioxarray` to a file.

 ```python
 reprojected_path = "data/NEON-DS-Airborne-Remote-Sensing/HARV/DTM/HARV_dtmCrop_UTM18.tif"